crazoter/Genshin-Lyre-Overlay/README.md

 * After the song has ended, the user can input another filename to play that song.

 ### How to use the application
-* You can run the main.exe files in either `build/main.exe` or `dist/main.exe`.
-If you have python 3.7 on your computer, you can just run the script directly using `python3 src/main.py`.
+* You can run the main.exe files in the dist directory.
+If you have python 3.7 on your computer, you can just run the script directly in the src directory, so long as you have the dependencies installed.
+* If the exe does not work, open command line and run the application from the command line; this will show you the error.
+Open an issue and paste the screenshot or dump the error text.

 ### How to add songs & the syntax
 * Include your file containing the song in the same directory as the application.
 * I have included an example song in the music directory `music/sample.txt` for reference.

 ### Supported Syntaxes
 * The application will parse files differently based on the music file extension.
+You can find examples for each format in the music directory within dist or src directories.
 * **.txt**: text file.
 In txt format.
 The first two lines are the same for every format under `.txt`.
 * **First Line:** Song name
 * **Second Line:** `format: {number}`, where number represents the format number.
 This will determine how the program parses the file.
 * **Third line onwards:** The application will process the data based on the format number:
 * **Format 1**: Keypresses & delays on every line
     * Each line from the 3rd line onwards denotes a new entry.
 Each entry is:
-    * {Keys to press}{1 whitespace}{number of milliseconds before the program plays the next entry}
+    * `{Keys to press}{1 space}{milliseconds before the program plays the next entry}`
       * Note that the keys to press must not have any whitespace between them.
       * e.g. `QWE 1290` will prompt the user to press QWE at the same time, and wait 1290ms before prompting the next entry.
 * **Format 2**: Notes in alphabetical format & delays on every line
   * * Each line from the 3rd line onwards denotes a new entry.
 Each entry is:
-    * {Note to press}{1 whitespace}{number of milliseconds before the program plays the next entry}
+    * `{Note to press}{1 space}{milliseconds before the program plays the next entry}`
       * Note that the keys to press must not have any whitespace between them.
       * e.g. `QWE 1290` will prompt the user to press QWE at the same time, and wait 1290ms before prompting the next entry.
       * `format2_sample.txt` serves as a sample.